 Yes, you can sue if your baby is born with listeriosis and the illness can be linked to a food product tainted with Listeria monocytogenes eaten by the mother while pregnant.
 Food companies and retailers can be sued for selling contaminated food, and as a parent, you have the right to file a lawsuit on behalf of your baby.

 “We represented a client who suffered permanent disability because a food company sold a contaminated product,” said attorney Fred Pritzker, who won $4.5 million on behalf of this client.

-You can contact Fred for a free consultation at 1-888-377-8900 or use the form below and find out if you can sue on behalf of your little one for compensation and justice.
+You can contact Fred for a free consultation at 1-888-377-8900 or use the form below and find out if you can sue on behalf of your child for compensation and justice.